-How else can you have at an empty canvas all work work sit in silery and hear and g thats never leen y itten? gaz at a red placet and see aboutory on wheels?
+How else can you have at an empty canvas all work or Or sit in siler and hear and g thats never leen in itten? gard at a red pinet and see aboutory on wheels?

 We me tools for these less of people.